| Emperor* |

 their pay, they open the gates of Rome to the

-Goths and the battered city switches hands again.
+Ostrogoths and the battered city switches hands